pmucha/go-functional/README.md

 If the `keys[]` isn't unique, the subsequent values will overwrite the previously set ones.
 If the `values[]` is shorter than the `keys[]`, the exceeding elements won't be used.
+Returns the new map and an error if occurred.

 Example: